 Email Generation: Many privacy advocates use services like AnonAddy or SimpleLogin to create randomized, disposable email addresses.
 These services allow users to generate unique email aliases that forward to a primary account while obscuring the original contact information.

-Some Reddit users report using combination strategies — mixing VPN services with email masking to create multiple layers of anonymity.
-A GitHub discussion from last month highlighted how these tools can be combined to create nearly untraceable online personas.
+Some Reddit users say they're mixing things up — combining VPN services with email masking to stack multiple layers of anonymity on top of each other.
+There was actually a GitHub discussion just last month that showed how you can combine these tools to create online personas that are almost impossible to trace.

 The Ethical Landscape of Digital Anonymity